OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ### Additional Devices

-The Max interfaces presently support 8 concurrent channels, the library itself poses no such restrictions and using custom Max interfaces can allow for the control of more devices.
+The Max interfaces presently support upto 8 concurrent channels, though the library itself poses no such restrictions and using custom Max interfaces can allow for the control of more devices.

 ## Configuration File

-The configuration file is used in conjunction with preprocessor statements to essentially built the specified sketch.
-Any options that can be set or toggled, or any specification of hardware (e.g. sensors and actuators) being used occur in (and only in) this config.h.
+The configuration file is used in conjunction with preprocessor statements to build the specified sketch, with as small a program memory usage as possible.
+Any options that can be set or toggled, or any specification of hardware (e.g. sensors and actuators) being used occur in this config.h.

 Any options for custom additions to the library should be added only to the configuration file.

-The config.h file needs to be included before the library itself, so that the configuration can be used to define the necessary subset of the library.
+The config.h file needs to be included before the library (via loom_preamble.h) itself, so that the configuration can be used to define the necessary subset of the library.

 ## API